GLOBAL MARKETS-World stocks advance as trade war worries ease

 * Dollar gains, bond yields rise

-* World stock valuations cheapest in more than 2 years (Updates prices, adds quote)
+* World stock valuations cheapest in more than 2 years (Updates prices)

 By Kit Rees